SGInstanceProfile

 Workaround for hugo bug not rendering first table row

-cpu string CPU(s) (cores) requests for the specified init container.
-The suffix m specifies millicpus (where 1000m is equals to 1).
+CPU(s) (cores) requests for the specified init container.
+The suffix m specifies millicpus (where 1000m is equal to 1).